Quentin Jammer: San Diego Chargers

 During Jammer's first four years with the Chargers, the team regularly finished at or near the bottom of the league in terms of pass defense.
 Except for the 2003 season, the team was in the bottom five in terms of pass defense every year from 2002 to 2005.
 This led many Charger fans to become frustrated with Jammer, as due to his high draft position he became a symbol for the Chargers' failure to assemble a solid secondary.
 In turn, Jammer was often at odds with fans over their criticisms.
 In a September 2005 interview, Jammer said of the fans: "Those people are idiots.
 (They) don't know anything about football...They're not going to bother me."
 Many fans could often be heard chanting, "Lito, Lito" every time Jammer was beaten by a receiver, a reference to Lito Sheppard, the two-time Pro-Bowl cornerback of the Philadelphia Eagles who was taken after Jammer in the 2002 draft.

-In recent years, supporters of Jammer noted that the Chargers had a poor pass defense not because of Jammer, but because of their anemic pass rush.
+In his later years with the team, supporters of Jammer noted that the Chargers had a poor pass defense not because of Jammer, but because of their anemic pass rush.
 But in 2005, the Chargers had one of the top front 7s in the NFL, featuring Pro Bowler and NFL Defensive Rookie of the Year Award winner Shawne Merriman and Pro Bowler Jamal Williams.
 Despite this fearsome pass rush, the Chargers still finished 28th in the league in pass defense.
-A reason for this may be that the 3-4 defense, which the Chargers use under Ted Cottrell, typically has larger, slower players in the front seven than in the respective positions in the 4-3, leaving more pressure on the defensive backs.
+A reason for this may be that the 3-4 defense, which the Chargers used under Ted Cottrell, typically has larger, slower players in the front seven than in the respective positions in the 4–3, leaving more pressure on the defensive backs.